youpaw/snowcrash/level06/Resources/explain.md

 # level06 solution
 Given setuid binary which calls php script with provided arguments.
-If we take a look at provided php script we will find that it was obusficated, but we can easily deobusficate it via online service and get:
+If we take a look at provided php script we will find out that it was obusficated, but we can easily deobusficate it via online service and get:

     <?php
     function y($m) {